 The importance of inventory management cannot be overstated.
 Here, we return to the subject of integration because it is one of the most common barriers to implementing a robust inventory management strategy.
 It is often the case, when a business requires additional functionality such as warehouse scanners, new applications are added.
 The danger here is a lack of integration.

 A warehouse scanner by itself is not going to help anyone.
 However, integrate it with the core business management system and suddenly the entire business is on the same page, at every moment of the day.
 Inventory data is available to finance and purchasing in real-time, as a stock count is performed.
 No one must rekey data – a source of errors on itself.

 6. The Right Tool for the Job

-If your business has robust ERP software in place, such as NetSuite ERP or Sage 200, specific wholesale distribution tools can be seamlessly integrated.
+If your business has robust ERP software in place, such as Sage 200, specific wholesale distribution tools can be seamlessly integrated.
 FastDespatch inventory management software is proven to deliver high levels of accuracy throughout the order fulfilment process.
 Integration of warehouse scanners and third-party logistics, deliver an up-to-the-minute picture of fulfilment.
 Connected to finance, sales, supply chain and marketing, leaders have full access to a complete, holistic picture of business operations.